Predicting Qualification Thresholds in the UEFA Champions League and Europa League under the New League Phase Format: Results

 As a first step, we use data from the top four European domestic leagues to fit an independent bivariate Poisson model based on Elo ratings, as introduced in Sections~\ref{sec:indpois} and~\ref{sec:predictor}.
-The estimated coefficients are reported in Table~\ref{tab:mod1}.
-As expected, a higher (lower) difference in the Elo rating between the observed team and its opponent increases (decreases) the average goals of the observed team.
+The estimated coefficients are reported in Table~\ref{tab:mod1} together with corresponding standard errors.
+As expected, a higher (lower) difference in Elo ratings between the observed team and its opponent increases (decreases) the average goals of the observed team.
 Furthermore, playing at home raises the average number of goals for the team.
-For a balanced match with average Elo ratings of 1405 for both teams, the model predicts, on average, $1.56$ goals for the home team and $1.25$ goals for the away team.
+For a balanced match with average Elo ratings of 1,405 for both teams, the model predicts, on average, $1.56$ goals for the home team and $1.25$ goals for the away team.

 We use these estimates to simulate the number of goals from two independent Poisson distributions and determine the match outcome in each simulation run.
 By conducting a sufficiently large number of runs, we can estimate the win probability distribution for each match based on the relative frequencies of simulated outcomes.
 For the example given above of teams with identical Elo ratings, we obtain probabilities of 44.3\% for a home win, 24.9\% for a draw, and 30.8\% for an away win.